eastmaels/steemblog.github.io/_posts/account/deanliu/2017-09-13_one-mouth-in-beijing-it-s-simply-not-enough.md

 - - -

-This page is synchronized from the post: [One Mouth in Beijing ... it's simply not enough. 北京多食記](https://steemit.com/@deanliu/one-mouth-in-beijing-it-s-simply-not-enough)
+This page is synchronized from the post: ['One Mouth in Beijing ... it''s simply not enough. 北京多食記'](https://steemit.com/@deanliu/one-mouth-in-beijing-it-s-simply-not-enough)